 “What’s a good credit score?” is a question most people have asked at least once in their life.
 Credit scores are issued as three-digit numbers, typically between 300 and 850.
 These scores are separated into five categories, very poor, fair, good, very good, and exceptional.
 The higher the score, the more creditworthy you are deemed to be.
 That means your loan amounts can be bigger and your interest rates can be lower when applying for credit.

-Here is a deeper, more detailed look at what a good credit score is, and what each of the possible credit score categories mean for you and your financial future.
+Here is a deeper, more detailed look at what a good credit score is, and what each of the possible credit score categories means for you and your financial future.